Swiss Federal Institute of Technology Zurich: Statistics

 Biography

-Albert Einstein was a German-born theoretical physicist who is best known for developing the theory of relativity.
-Einstein also made important contributions to quantum mechanics.
+Albert Einstein was a German-born theoretical physicist best known for developing the theory of relativity.
+Einstein also made important contributions to quantum theory.
 His mass–energy equivalence formula E = mc, which arises from special relativity, has been called "the world's most famous equation".
-He received the 1921 Nobel Prize in Physics for his services to theoretical physics, and especially for his discovery of the law of the photoelectric effect.
+He received the 1921 Nobel Prize in Physics for "his services to theoretical physics, and especially for his discovery of the law of the photoelectric effect".

 2. Mileva Marić